Communication Disorders Sciences

 Amount of Education Required for Careers Related to Communication Disorders Sciences

-Some degrees associated with other communication disorders sciences and services may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with other communication disorders sciences and services require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||10.2%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||1.6%|

 In 2020-2021, 20 schools offered a other communication disorders sciences and services program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Doctor’s Degree (Research)||5||0|

 |Doctor’s Degree (Professional Practice)||0||0|